abpframework/abp/docs/en/framework/ui/mvc-razor-pages/overall.md

 ## Features

-This section highlights some of the features provided by the ABP Framework for the ASP.NET Core MVC / Razor Pages UI.
+This section highlights some of the features provided by the ABP for the ASP.NET Core MVC / Razor Pages UI.

 ### Dynamic JavaScript API Client Proxies